Excessive heat warning issued for Las Vegas Valley

 — NWS Las Vegas (@NWSVegas) July 29, 2019

-“It’s gonna be another rough one for people outside,” Boothe said, cautioning people to drink water and stay in the shade as often they can.
+“It’s going to be another rough one for people outside,” said meteorologist Alex Boothe.

-Tuesday’s 10 percent chance for showers will linger into Wednesday morning before bumping up to 30 percent in the afternoon, Boothe said.
-Rain could come Thursday, too, with a 10 percent chance for storms in the afternoon.
+Heat aside, conditions should be calm and dry Monday although gusts could reach up to 20 mph in the afternoon.

-Wednesday’s forecast calls for a 10-degree drop to 95 degrees paired with mostly cloudy skies.
-Thursday’s high will creep up to 99, and Friday’s will rebound above the century mark to 103.
+Wednesday’s forecast calls for drop in temperatures to 97 degrees paired with mostly cloudy skies, while Thursday’s high will creep up to 100 and Friday’s will rebound to 103.

 Contact Mike Shoro at mshoro@reviewjournal.com or 702-387-5290.
 Follow @mike_shoro on Twitter.
 Marvin Clemons contributed to this report.